ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``PARTITION_DEFAULT``: (Default: "")
    This variable is only used with the Slurm job scheduler (i.e., when ``SCHED: "slurm"``).
 This is the default partition to which Slurm submits workflow tasks.
 When a variable that designates the partition (e.g., ``PARTITION_HPSS``, ``PARTITION_FCST``; see below) is **not** specified, the task will be submitted to the default partition indicated in the ``PARTITION_DEFAULT`` variable.
 If this value is not set or is set to an empty string, it will be (re)set to a machine-dependent value.
 Valid values: ``""`` | ``"hera"`` | ``"normal"`` | ``"orion"`` | ``"sjet"`` | ``"vjet"`` | ``"kjet"`` | ``"xjet"`` | ``"workq"``

    ..
 COMMENT: Don't see these valid values in valid_param_vals anymore.
-Also, "xjet" is not listed here but is an option...

 ``QUEUE_DEFAULT``: (Default: "")
    The default queue or QOS to which workflow tasks are submitted (QOS is Slurm's term for queue; it stands for "Quality of Service").
 If the task's ``QUEUE_HPSS`` or ``QUEUE_FCST`` parameters (see below) are not specified, the task will be submitted to the queue indicated by this variable.
 If this value is not set or is set to an empty string, it will be (re)set to a machine-dependent value.
 Valid values: ``""`` | ``"batch"`` | ``"dev"`` | ``"normal"`` | ``"regular"`` | ``"workq"``